 Although the Chiang Mai train is not usually the fastest way to get to Thailand's Northern city, it is by far the most relaxing way to travel, with plenty of sleeper trains available for those who like to get a decent nights sleep while they travel.

-Chiang Mai Railway station lies at the very end of the Northern Line and at present services operated by the State Railways of Thailand take a minimum of around 13 hours to cover the whole route from Bangkok.
+Chiang Mai Railway station lies at the very end of the Northern Line and at present services operated by the State Railways of Thailand take around 10 hours to 14 hours to cover the whole route from Bangkok.

 There are however plans for this line to be one of the first high-speed rail services in Thailand, which will cut the travel time down to just three and a half hours!

 We are waiting to see if these plans ever come to fruition.

 So at the moment you can still enjoy a leisurely journey through the Thai countryside.

 This is one of the most popular train journeys in Thailand and there are five trains a day that travel the whole distance.